Whittemore Ave neighborhood area and North Parking Lots:

 Piles are initially driven using a vibratory hammer.
 This method typically has less noise and a small vibration footprint.
 Once piles are driven to the required depth at bedrock, the piles are then finished by mean of impact hammer.
 A pile impact hammer is a machine that hammers it into the bedrock.
 Blows are repeated by lifting a heavy weight and dropping it on top of the pile.
 Piles should be hammered into the ground until the refusal point is reached, which is the point where a pile cannot be driven into the soil any farther.
 Typically, each pile would receive somewhere between 10 & 20 plows before reaching its refusal point.

 Eversource electrical utility work at the end of Harvey Street has been completed.
 This work brought underground power to the site for our temporary construction electrical substation.
-Temporary overhead electrical lines and poles will be installed throughout the site for the distribution of construction related electricity.
+Temporary overhead electrical lines and poles are all installed throughout the site for the distribution of construction related electricity.
 Electrical substation and power to the site is now live to Building 1 and Building 2 along with some other operations throughout the site.

-Two generators currently run 24/7 to power critical operations are in different stages of being decommissioning.
+The two generators that were running 24/7 to power critical operations are in different stages of being decommissioning.
 These generators were granted a noise ordinance variance by the City of Cambridge Licensing Commission through the end of September.

 Other generators run during regular working hours to support a variety of construction activities.